bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:03:57

 But a lot of the other scenarios that people would be worried about by thinking GitHub is centralized, like yeah, GitHub itself could start messing with the code.
-Those kinds of scenarios I think would also exist if the thing was more decentralizedly hosted, because then you have to trust whoever is behind that.
+Those kinds of scenarios I think would also exist if the thing was more decentralizedly hosted because then you have to trust whoever is behind that.

 NVK: 01:04:11

 Well, even more, right?
 Because Microsoft has a reputation here too, right?
-I mean, they don't wanna be known for the people who like rug pull like software out of people.
+I mean, they don't wanna be known for the people who like rug pull software out of people.
 It's kind of a biggie.

 Sjors Provoost: 01:04:21